-The MVS Turnkey system is a ready to use Mainframe system.
+The MVS Turnkey system is a ready-to-use Mainframe system.
 Also, it is totally FREE.
-In this tutorial i will give you a complete overview on how you can download, install and use this system.
+In this tutorial, I will give you a complete overview of how you can download, install and use this system.
 So, let’s start

 Download and Install the MVS Turnkey System

 The system is available at the following link:

 At the bottom of the page you will find the link to the latest Turnkey system called:

 So, click on it to download the system which is a zip file of 227 MB size.
 Extract this zip file using any of the unzipping software you have such as Winzip, Winrar, or 7-zip.

 By default, the console mode is off on this system.
 So, you have to activate it by going inside the folder called unattended.
 There you will find a file called

 set_console_mode.bat.
 Double click this file and the console mode will become active.